PrinceCEE/book_store_api/README.md

 * COOKIE_SECRET
 * PORT(optional, as the server binds to 3000 if no PORT is provided)

-Then use the command `npm run dev` to start the development server Use the command `npm start` to start the production server
+Then use the command `npm run dev` to start the development server.

+Use the command `npm start` to start the production server.